yeslogic/prince-docs/docs/tables.md

 | D   | E   | F   |
 | G   | H   | I   |

-Note that by default, the value of `` is `separate`.
+Note that by default, the value of `border-collapse` is `separate`.

 #### Collapsing table borders

-When the CSS property `` is set to `collapse`, each edge of each cell resolves its final border style and border width based on certain rules.
+When the CSS property `border-collapse` is set to `collapse`, each edge of each cell resolves its final border style and border width based on certain rules.

 CSS